 The board of management includes representatives of parents, teachers, trustees (owners) or patron, the Principal and the community.
 You can read more about the board of management via this link Governance Manual for Primary Schools 2015-2019

 In general, the patron of a school can be an individual or a group and represents the owners of the school.
 The patron may manage the school personally or may appoint a person or group, such as a board of management, to act as manager.
 Under the Education Act, 1998, the patron has the right to take over managing the school or appoint another board or board member and to dissolve and establish a Board of Management or remove an individual Board member.

 In Catholic and Church of Ireland schools, the bishops are the patrons of schools within the churches' diocese.
 The parish priest usually carries out the functions on behalf of the bishop.
 In multi-denominational schools, the patron is usually the board of trustees of the limited company Educate Together.
 Patrons for Gaelscoileanna can either be church Bishops or Foras Pátrúnachta na Scoileanna Lán Ghaeilge, a limited company set up for this purpose.

-You can check the details of the patron of any national school by contacting the school Principal or by looking up the register of patrons kept by the Department of Education and Science.
-[Department of Education and Science website www.education.ie ]
+You can check the details of the patron of any national school by contacting the school Principal or by looking up the register of patrons kept by the Department of Education and Science see www.education.ie

 The primary education sector includes state-funded primary schools, special schools and private primary schools.
 State-funded primary schools used to be known as national schools and include: